 - Ask your child’s health care provider about the effectiveness and possible risks of approaches you’re considering or already using for your child.

-- Remind your teenagers to discuss with their health care providers any complementary health approaches they may use.
+- Remind your teenagers to talk to their health care providers about any complementary approaches they may use.

-- Don’t use any health product or practice that hasn’t been proven safe and effective to replace or delay conventional care or prescribed medications.
+- Do not replace or delay conventional care or prescribed medications with any health product or practice that hasn’t been proven safe and effective.

-- If a health care provider suggests a complementary health approach, don’t increase the dose or duration of the treatment beyond what is recommended (more isn’t necessarily better).
+- If a health care provider suggests a complementary approach, do not increase the dose or duration of the treatment beyond what is recommended (more isn’t necessarily better).

 - If you have any concerns about the effects of a complementary approach, contact your child’s health care provider.

-- As with all medications, store herbal and other dietary supplements out of the sight and reach of children.
+- As with all medications and other potentially harmful products, store dietary supplements out of the sight and reach of children.

-- Tell all your child’s health care providers about any complementary health approaches your child uses.
+- Tell all your child’s health care providers about any complementary or integrative health approaches your child uses.
 Give them a full picture of what you do to manage your child’s health.
 This will help ensure coordinated and safe care.
-For tips about talking with your child’s health care provider about complementary health approaches, see NCCIH’s Time to Talk campaign.

 Selecting a Complementary Health Practitioner